KarstenSiemer/Open-Airfilter/README.md

 # Open-Airfilter
 Opensource air filtering system for your home

-Since i have problems with pollen in summer i wanted to buy an airfiltering system, but failed to find one that suits my needs.
+Since i have problems with pollen in the summer i wanted to buy an air filtering system, but failed to find one that suits my needs.
 Like being extremely silent or setting up schedules on when i want it to not run or that it should be even more silent when i want to go to sleep.

 That is why i decided to just create my own and of course share my work.